-Mr. Kanin actively serves on the Appointed Counsel (formerly known as “PVP”) panel of the Los Angeles Superior Court, representing proposed conservatees and other individuals with disabilities requiring court-appointed counsel.
-In 2018, Mr. Kanin was one of the speakers for the Los Angeles County Bar Association “Limited Conservatorship PVP Training”, a mandatory training program for court-appointed counsel in limited conservatorship cases; Mr. Kanin has also spoken on other estate, trust and probate issues for local bar associations.
+This year, Mr. Kanin joined the Executive Committee of the Trusts & Estates Section of the Los Angeles County Bar Association (LACBA).
+In addition, Mr. Kanin actively serves on the Court-Appointed Counsel (formerly known as “PVP”) panel of the Los Angeles Superior Court, and has been appointed by the Court in over 30 cases, representing proposed conservatees and other individuals with disabilities.
+In 2018, Mr. Kanin was one of the speakers for LACBA’s “Limited Conservatorship PVP Training”, a mandatory training program for court-appointed counsel in limited conservatorship cases.
+Mr. Kanin has also spoken for various local bar associations on both estate, trust and probate issues, and enforcement of judgment law.

 In addition, Mr. Kanin’s practice serves the hospitality industry, representing hotel owners and operators, as general counsel, and in civil litigation.
 Mr. Kanin’s litigation experience includes civil trials, motions, and appeals.

 - U.S. District Court, Central District of California

 - U.S. District Court, Eastern District of California

 - U.S. District Court, Northern District of California